How to Apply?

 Please address the following questions in the letter of interest:

-Why do you want to undertake graduate work?
+- Why do you want to undertake graduate work?

-Why do you qualify to pursue a graduate degree at Virginia Tech?
+- Why do you qualify to pursue a graduate degree at Virginia Tech?

-What do you expect to derive from your program of study?
+- What do you expect to derive from your program of study?

-If you have a concentration or area of interest in mind, briefly outline your interests in this area.
+- If you have a concentration or area of interest in mind, briefly outline your interests in this area.

-What do you expect to contribute as a student and subsequently as a member of the profession?
+- What do you expect to contribute as a student and subsequently as a member of the profession?

-If you have not previously indicated in your application the names of faculty members you are interested in working with, please include that information in this statement.
+- If you have not previously indicated in your application the names of faculty members you are interested in working with, please include that information in this statement.

 Applying as an International Student

-- Blacksburg Campus: Prospective residential on-campus international students might be required to submit TOEFL scores, immigration documents, and other additional materials with their application.
+- Blacksburg Campus: Prospective residential on-campus international students might be required to submit immigration documents, and other additional materials with their application.
 Please consult with Graduate Student Immigration Services.

-Any Additional Information/Supporting Material
+Additional Information/Supporting Material

 Applicants are welcome to submit any additional information with application material that would be useful in evaluation of your application.